 Arctic Ocean is the world’s smallest and shallowest ocean of all 5 oceans.
 Further to this, it is the coldest and least salty ocean.

 In size, the Arctic Ocean is about the size of Russia.
 Because it’s located at the North Pole, the Arctic Ocean has polar ice.
-But over the years, much of this has been melting.
+But over the years, glaciers have melted threatening sea levels to rise.